qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [same as input]

        Default: ``[Skip output]``
-     - Specify the output vector layer for the NULL geometries.
+     - Specify the output vector layer for the NULL (and empty) geometries.
        One of:

        * Skip Output